Dog Trainer Jobs in USA with Visa Sponsorship

 Do dog trainers typically get H-1B sponsorship?

-Dog trainer H-1B sponsorship is rare because most positions don't meet specialty occupation requirements.
+Dog trainer H-1B visa sponsorship is rare because most positions don't meet specialty occupation requirements.
 Success rates improve significantly when the role involves advanced behavioral therapy, research applications, or specialized service dog training requiring specific degree-level knowledge in animal psychology or veterinary science.

 What degree do I need for dog trainer visa sponsorship?